1Now in the fourteenth year of king Hezekiah, Sennacherib king of Assyria came up against all of the fortified cities of Judah and captured them.

 9How then will you be able to turn away the face of one captain of the least of my lord’s servants when you put your trust in Egypt for chariots and for horsemen?

-11Then Eliakim and Shebna and Joah said to Rabshakeh, “Please speak to your servants in Aramaic, for we understand it, and do not speak with us in the language of the Judeans within the hearing of the people who are on the wall.”
+11Then Eliakim and Shebnah and Joah said to Rab-shakeh, “Please speak to your servants in Aramaic, for we understand it, and do not speak with us in Judean within earshot of the people who are on the wall.”

-12But Rabshakeh said to them, “Has my lord sent me to your lord and to you to speak these words?
-Has he not sent me to the men who sit on the wall, who will have to eat their own dung and drink their own urine with you?”
+12But Rab-shakeh said to them, “Has my lord sent me to your lord and to you to speak these words?
+Is it not to the men who sit on the wall, who will have to eat their own dung and drink their own urine with you?”

-14This is what the king says, ‘Do not let Hezekiah deceive you, for he will not be able to deliver you.
+14This is what the king says, ‘Do not let Hezekiah deceive you, for he will not be able to rescue you.

 15And do not let Hezekiah cause you to trust in Yahweh, saying, “Yahweh will rescue, yes, rescue us, and this city will not be given into the hand of the king of Assyria.”’

 16“Do not listen to Hezekiah.
 For this is what the king of Assyria says, ‘Make your peace with me and come out to me.
-Then every one of you will eat of his vine, and every one of his fig tree, and every one will drink the waters of his own cistern
+Then each one of you will eat from his own vine, and each one from his own fig tree, and each one will drink the waters of his own cistern

 17until I come and take you away to a land like your own land, a land of grain and new wine, a land of bread and vineyards.

-18Beware, lest Hezekiah misleads you, saying, “Yahweh will deliver us.”
+18Beware lest Hezekiah misleads you, saying, “Yahweh will rescue us.”
 Have any of the gods of the nations rescued their land out of the hand of the king of Assyria?

 19Where are the gods of Hamath and Arpad?
 Where are the gods of Sepharvaim?
 Have they rescued Samaria from my hand?